Should students learn to meditate? Yes, yes, and yes!

 5. Brain integrity & efficiency

-Not only does meditating make the brain sharper, it also helps to make it a more harmonious unit: university students who took up meditation were found to have changes in the fibers in the brain area related to regulating emotions and behavior.
+Not only does meditating make the brain sharper, but it also helps to make it a more harmonious unit: university students who took up meditation were found to have changes in the fibers in the brain area related to regulating emotions and behavior.

 Among other benefits, these changes again lead to better cognitive and intellectual performance.
 Read more